Kano council polls: Governor Ganduje lauds electorate for peaceful conduct | TODAY.NG

 According to him, whoever becomes the loser to accept the result in good faith.
 An election should not be a do or die affair.

-The governor also commended the electorate for conducting themselves peaceful in the area.
+The governor also commended the electorate for conducting themselves peacefully in the area.

 NAN reports that the late arrival of officials and materials contributed to the poor turnout of voters in Ungogo and Bichi local governments.